naranjja/guides/convert-python-2-3.md

-# Convert Python scripts (and Jupyter Notebooks) from version 2 to 3
+# Convert scripts and notebooks from Python2 to Python3
 - Make sure `PATH` variable contains path to `<PYTHON INSTALLATION>/Tools/scripts`
 - Make sure Python3 is installed